 8.2 Three-Phase Motors

-- Delta for running condition
+- Delta connection is used during normal running condition

 8.3 Transformers

-- Used for voltage conversion
+- Used for step-up and step-down voltage conversion

 8.4 Generators

-- Star connection for grounding
+- Star connection is preferred for grounding purposes

-- Improves system stability
+- Improves system stability and safety

 8.5 Industrial Machinery